Edictum

 edictum

 There is no separate "YAML execution path."
 A precondition compiled from YAML and a precondition written as a Python function are indistinguishable to the pipeline.
-They produce the same Verdict objects, appear in the same contracts_evaluated audit records, and are subject to the same observe-mode behavior.
+They produce the same decision objects, appear in the same rules_evaluated audit records, and are subject to the same observe-mode behavior.

 Adapter Pattern